-MultiplyCorps planting takes place in many ways.
-Small groups, outposts, second congregations, through a social services unit, from a mother corps and pioneering a new corps are all possible options – each with its own variations as we respond to unique and changing communities .For more information, please contact the Corps Mission Resource Secretary or the Corps Health and Planting Consultant (see contact info at the bottom of the page.
+Corps planting takes place in many ways.
+Small groups, outposts, second congregations, in partnership with social services, from a mother corps or pioneering a new corps are all possible options – each with its own variations as we respond to unique and changing communities .For more information, please contact the Corps Mission Resource Secretary or the Corps Health and Planting Consultant (see contact info at the bottom of the page.

 View this graphic for details about support systems from THQ.
 Download poster displayed above: Corps Planting Cycle of Support

 The initial phases of start-up can feel very open-ended, which is both exciting and raises many questions.
 Working through the central questions (What has God called us to?
 Who are our neighbours?
 How can we move forward?) and having some options which have assisted others in developing corps both accelerates the process and reduces stress.